ptomato/talks/tc39-2025-05/README.md

 ## Progress update

-Temporal is shipping in Firefox Nightly builds.
+Temporal is shipping in Firefox 139 (May 27th).
 V8 has started to integrate their Rust library and now has a full implementation of Temporal.Instant.
 Work progresses on the JavaScriptCore implementation.

 We have one normative change to propose, based on user feedback.